 Michael E. O’Neal was appointed as the third President on August 1, 2005 and served until December 31, 2008.

 Dr. Karl Dawson was appointed the fourth President on August 1, 2008 and served until July 31 2016.

-Dr. Janet Smith was appointed as the fifth President on August 1 2016 to present.
+Dr. Janet Smith was appointed as the fifth President on August 1 2016 and served until July 31 2018.

 Dr. Michael E. O’Neal was the 3rd President of the H. Lavity Stoutt Community College, British Virgin Islands, and had previously served as Vice President from 1993-2005.
 He was appointed as the third President of the College on 1 August 2005.
 Before joining the College, Dr. O’Neal served as the first Resident Tutor/Head of the University of the West Indies Centre in the BVI.
 In addition, from 1997-2004, Dr. O’Neal held appointment as Core Professor at the Graduate College of the Union Institute in Ohio, where he supervised Ph.D. students in interdisciplinary studies.
 Prior to his academic career, Dr. O’Neal was a managing director of the business enterprises of J.R.
 O’Neal Ltd. in the BVI.
 He has served on numerous boards and commissions, including the BVI Public Service Commission and the Development Bank of the Virgin Islands, and is currently Chairman of the BVI National Parks Trust.